Set Up Your iOS Development Environment

 - When prompted, enter your system password.

-- To get usage information for forceios, type forceios and press Return.
+- To view usage information for forceios, type

 Good job!
 Now you can create a Mobile SDK app with forceios, load it into Xcode, and run it in an iOS simulator.
 You can continue to the Android installation step, if you haven’t done it already, or to the hybrid or React Native installation step.